cyhuang-tw/cyhuang-tw.github.io/_pages/about.md

   - /about.html
 ---

-I am a R&D engineer at MediaTek Inc. working on computer vision tasks such as super-solution and frame-rate conversion (MEMC).
-More specifically, I am responsible for designing and training lightweight networks which can be run on mobile devices in real-time.
+I am a research assistant at Speech Processing Lab., National Taiwan University.
+Prior to my current role, I was a R&D engineer at MediaTek Inc. working on computer vision tasks such as super-solution and frame-rate conversion (MEMC).
+I designed and trained lightweight networks which can be run on mobile devices in real-time.
 I received the M.S. degree from National Taiwan University in 2021.
 During the time, I joined the Speech Processing Laboratory led by [Prof. Lin-shan Lee](https://linshanlee.com) and [Prof. Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.php).
 My research topics are mainly focused on speech synthesis, including voice conversion, text-to-speech, and speech quality assessment.

 <!-- A data-driven personal website
 ======